louimart/weekend-sql-to-do-react/INSTRUCTIONS.md

         -->

 <!-- CLIENT
-      FRONT END that allows creatign of NEW TASK, Form Inputs & Submit Button DONE - Table to display current list of Tasks
+DONE - FRONT END that allows creatign of NEW TASK, Form Inputs & Submit Button DONE - Table to display current list of Tasks
-      Creating New Task will render a new list of all current tasks and display to the DOM Add 'COMPLETE' and 'DELETE' buttons to the Tasks CSS - when task is marked complete, visually show that it is complete, 'complete' button to be 'CHECKED OFF' Delete button to remove task from rendered list -->
+DONE - Creating New Task will render a new list of all current tasks and display to the DOM DONE - Add 'COMPLETE' and 'DELETE' buttons to the Tasks
+      CSS - when task is marked complete, visually show that it is complete, 'complete' button to be 'CHECKED OFF' Done - Delete button to remove task from rendered list -->